jdubpark/jdubpark/README.md

 🌱 Currently learning distributed systems & parallel programming.
 Also diving into the practical applications of zkML!

-👯 I'm in love with the math behind DeFi, but not so much the current state of self-refentiality and saturated tokenomics.
-I will never stop praising the beauty of DLT and ownership in blockchain.
+👯 I'm in love with the math behind DeFi, but not so much the current state of satured & self-referential DeFi tokenomics.
+I will never stop praising the beauty of distributed ledger tech and full ownership in blockchain.

 🤔 In my free time, I like to ideate on consumer-friendly Web3 products that abstract away (multi-chain) blockchain, maybe with the help of AI.